FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

   <img src="{{ site.baseurl}}/assets/images/RE/2022-11-16_16-18.png">

   Now recaping back, we know Boa http server parses the basic authentication based on the **/etc/passwd**.
-Previously we didn't know the password, but  now we do let's see if Boa re-checked the **/etc/passwd** and refreshed his configuration with our newly created password, so let's go back to the router Web Panel and input the **username** and **password**
+Previously we didn't know the password, but  now we do.
+Let's see if Boa re-checked the **/etc/passwd** and refreshed his configuration with our newly created password, so let's go back to the router Web Panel and input the **username** and **password**

   <img src="{{ site.baseurl }}/assets/images/RE/2022-11-16_16-28.png">